-College students today have a whole new realm of get to know you activities to master — those directed specifically at an online classroom.
+College students today have a whole new realm of get-to-know-you activities to master — those directed specifically at an online classroom.

 Results indicated that course design and time management were crucial components to successful online learning, while lack of community and technical problems were most challenging for online learners.

-Reference: Corry, Michael and Watkins, Ryan.
+- Corry, Michael and Watkins, Ryan.
 2014, E-Learning Companion: Student’s Guide to Online Success, 4th ed., Boston, MA: Cengage Learning.